HL7/davinci-dtr/input/pagecontent/formal_specification.md

 This IG will support the [HRex Decision point - REST searchable?](http://build.fhir.org/ig/HL7/davinci-ehrx/exchanging.html#rest-searchable) when using RESTful endpoints to get payer resources (e.g., CQL rules and templates).

 #### Authentication of SMART on FHIR application to payer API
+The Electronic Health Record (EHR) system SHALL be the primary system used to initiate the DTR process.
+The [SMART App Launch](http://hl7.org/fhir/smart-app-launch) will typically be initiated from within the EHR.

 Payers SHALL require the DTR process to authenticate in order to retrieve resources when PHI is exchanged, and SHOULD required authentication in other situations.
 In the case that authentication is required, the following JSON structure SHALL be populated by the payer system.
 This JSON is based on the structure for [FHIR Authorization in CDS Hooks](https://cds-hooks.hl7.org/1.0/#fhir-resource-access).

 | Field | Optionality | Type | Description |